Chip Annotations

 Original Source: Intel AlderLake press release

-Intel CypressCove Architecture
+Intel RocketLake Architecture

-RocketLake-S RocketLake-S
+RocketLake-S

 The RocketLake-S chip was used for the 11th gen desktop Core series products.

-It was a SunnyCove core 'backported' to the 14nm manufacturing process.
+Using the CypressCove core which was a SunnyCove core 'backported' to the 14nm manufacturing process.

 CPU: 8 CypressCove cores with a shared 16 MiB L3 cache